Roger-random/Sawppy_Rover/docs/Print Corner Steering Joints.md

 ![Front corner parts](images/FrontCorner-Parts.jpg)

+Use a drill to remove bridge assist layers on 4 bolt holes facing the print bed.

 Install two bearings - one top and one bottom - onto each front corner piece.

 ![Front corner complete](images/FrontCorner-Complete.jpg)